…Total assets rise to N16.27trn

 …All major trunk lines are down, says Kyari

-Nigerian National Petroleum Company Limited, NNPCL, yesterday, declared a profit after tax of N674 billion for the 2021 financial year, a growth of 134.8 percent compared to N287 billion declared in 2020.
+The Nigerian National Petroleum Company Limited, NNPCL, yesterday, declared a profit after tax of N674 billion for the 2021 financial year, a growth of 134.8 per cent compared to N287 billion declared in 2020.

 Before turning profitable in 2020, NNPC had recorded losses of N803 billion in 2018 and N1.7 billion in 2019.

-He noted that despite “our challenging operating environment, we strongly believe that NNPC has the potential to sustainable deliver better value to its esteemed share holders”.
+He noted that despite “our challenging operating environment, we strongly believe that NNPC has the potential to sustainably deliver better value to its esteemed share holders.”

 On what will happen to the profit, he declared: “Dividend is always governed by the dividend policy of every company.
-In this case, the shareholders is the country that includes 200 million Nigerians represented by the Ministry of Petroleum Incorporated and the Ministry of Finance Incorporated in the case of NNPC Limited but for the Corporation, the Federation will decide what to do with this and currently there is a huge data between the obligations of the NNPCL and that of the Corporation.
-We are sorting this out and it will be the decision of the shareholders to decide to either retain part of it or all of it”.
+In this case, the shareholder is the country that includes 200 million Nigerians, represented by the Ministry of Petroleum Incorporated and the Ministry of Finance Incorporated in the case of NNPC Limited but for the corporation.

-On oil theft and vandalism, Mr. Kyari disclosed that all major oil trunk lines have been shut down due to the activities of oil thieves and pipeline vandals.
+On oil theft and vandalism, Kyari disclosed that all major oil trunk lines had been shut down due to the activities of oil thieves and pipeline vandals.

 “Today our production is around 1.23 million barrels per day.
 We have a proven production capacity of 2.49mbpd.
-But since Covid abated and the acts of vandals returned, we saw this gradual decline in our production of to the point of the 1.2mbpd.
+But since COVID abated and the acts of vandals returned, we saw this gradual decline in our production to the point of the 1.2mbpd.